mruck03/carla-startup/README.md

 ```

-Along with this, be sure to install SLAM toolbox with:
+Along with this, be sure to install SLAM toolbox with
 ```
 sudo apt install ros-$ROS_DISTRO-slam-toolbox
 ```

-Once you have this installed, make sure to source ROS and build the workspace with catkin_make:
+Once you have this installed, make sure to source ROS and build the workspace with catkin_make

 ```
 source /opt/ros/noetic/setup.bash